Food, Sustainability, & Environmental Studies

 All students who successfully complete the FSE will receive a certificate of completion from the Umbra Institute.
 To meet the requirements, one must complete the program’s 1-credit core course and at least three (3) electives from the list below for a total of ten (10) credits.
 The required 4-credit Italian course is offered in addition to the FSE curriculum.
 This allows participants to complete the program with fourteen (14) credits.

 Students interested both in the FSE and an independent research project may combine the FSE and Scholars Program curricula to create their own academic path.
 This option has limited availability so it is important that all interested students contact their ISI Abroad – Umbra Institute admissions advisor early to begin planning for their semester abroad.
-All independent studies or research projects must be approved at least four months beforehand by the Umbra Director and the FSE Faculty Coordinator.
+All independent studies or research projects must be approved at least four months beforehand by the Umbra Director and the FSE Chair.

 COURSES in FOOD, SUSTAINABILITY, & the ENVIRONMENT

-ANTH /FSST / SOC 375: Anthropology of Food and Eating: Understanding Self and Others
+ANTH/FSST/SOC 375: Anthropology of Food and Eating: Understanding Self and Others

 Read More

-BUS / COMM / FSST 355: Digital Marketing: Wine and Wineries of Central Italy
+BUS/COMM/FSST 355: Digital Marketing: Wine and Wineries of Central Italy

 Read More

-ENV / SOC / FSST 330: Sustainable Food Production in Italy – Local Traditions and Global Transformations
+ENV/SUST/FSST 330: Sustainable Food Production in Italy – Local Traditions and Global Transformations

 Read More

-BUS / ENV 340: Global Sustainable Business
+BUS/SUST/ENV 340: Global Sustainable Business

 Read More

-FSST / HIST / SOC 350: The History and Culture of Food in Italy
+FSST/HIST/SUST 350: The History and Culture of Food in Italy

 Read More